gopinathghub/linear_regression_assignment/README.md

-# Build Linear Regression Machine Learning Model
+# Build a Linear Regression Machine Learning Model
 Building a linear regression machine learning model to predict the demand for bike sharing with the available independant variables.

 ## General Information